lareferencia/dspace-stats-collector/README.rst

 3. Execute installation script from a plain user (ie: dspace)
 4. Configure matomo site parameters provided in CURRENT_USER_HOME/dspace-stats-collector/config/default.properties
 5. Execute CURRENT_USER_HOME/dspace-stasts-collector/bin/dspace-stats-collector -v  (will collect and send events for the first time)
+6. Check if the collector is sending data to matomo instance ( do not execute the next step without this check )
+7. Execute CURRENT_USER_HOME/dspace-stasts-collector/bin/dspace-stats-cronify (will install collector in user cron)
-6. Check/ajust the user crontab (the instalation scripts adds an entry automatically)
+8. Check/ajust the user crontab (the instalation script adds an entry automatically in the user crontab, the collector runs every 60 min by default)

 Credits